Denhac/denhac-official-docs/code-of-conduct.md

 * The member will get a verbal warning from a Director or a Manager.
 * The member will be called before the Board to explain and/or discuss the behavior in question, usually within Executive Session.
 * The member will receive a formal Warning, via letter or email, signed by a board member.
-* The member will be put on probation and removed from good standing.
+* The member will be put on probation.
-* Membership will be suspended for a predefined length of time, often until the next public board meeting.
-This can be done by any one board member or manager if there is a safety concern.
+* Membership will be suspended for a length of time.
-* Membership will be terminated indefinitely, often called a "ban".
-This can usually only be done by public board vote.
+* Membership will be terminated.

 Note that some offenses – such as non-payment of dues, or negligence leading to danger to our members or physical space – can trigger automatic membership suspension or termination, without a formal review by the Board.
+Definitions of suspension and termination can be found in our [membership agreements](https://github.com/Denhac/denhac-official-docs/blob/main/membership-agreement.md).

 *Thank you to Geek Feminism Wiki for their [detailed code of conduct documentation](https://geekfeminism.fandom.com/wiki/Code_of_conduct_evaluations).*